Needlesslord/PaintWars_by_BrainDeadStudios/PaintWars/README.md

  - Núria Lamonja - **Team Leader**, Management, Community Manager, Social Media, Co-Lead UI Designer, Music
       + [Github](https://github.com/Needlesslord)
       + [Linkedin](https://es.linkedin.com/in/needlesslord)

+## DISCLAIMER:** There are several Parts in the code (Very basic code with main game loop, Render System and Fonts with Text Bliting that have been forked from DOLIME CORPORATION
+ ALL code isnide the disclaimer parts indicated in the code (Render System, Text Bltiting and core main game loop belong to : Dolime Corporation: https://github.com/Sanmopre/DOLIME-CORP-PROJECT-II

 ## License